Eb0nY-April14/DjangoShoppingList/README.md

         URL"))
         }

+    * At the terminal, make Migrations using the command: python3 manage.py migrate

     * Save the file again and that's it!
 Heroku database is now being used as the backend.

 4. Get our static and media files stored on Cloudinary